 Chris lived in Toronto for most of his life until he and his wife Karen relocated to the banks of the Trent River in Campbellford in June 2017.
 He often wonders why it took him so long to make the move.

 Chris is also an ultramarathon runner, long-distance cyclist, and seven-time Ironman triathlon finisher.
-He writes about this pastime in is blog, Lyricycle.
-In what is left of his spare time, Chris records audio books at the CNIB.
+He blogs about reading, writing, and athletics on his website.